Search more than 3,000 biographies of contemporary and classic poets.

-From 1991 to 1995, she served as the Poet Laureate of Maryland, and was among the staff of the Breadloaf Writers Conference for twenty years.
-Linda Pastan lives in Potomac, Maryland.
+From 1991 to 1995, Pastan served as the poet laureate of Maryland, and was among the staff of the Breadloaf Writers’ Conference for twenty years.
+Pastan lived in Chevy Chase, Maryland, until her death on January 30, 2023.